AndrewZamora/blog/content/blog/getting-started-with-vuex/index.md

 ## Get State from the Store

-To demonstrate how to retrieve state from the store I will add some test data to the `state` object first.
+To demonstrate how to retrieve state from the store I've added test data to the `state` object.

 ```javascript
 const store = new Vuex.Store({